FrancesCoronel/personal-website-v3/site/content/adventures/2017-02-06-view-linkedin-profiles-without-logging-in.md

 _Or_ you want to view a profile but without the person knowing and you're definitely not willing to spend all that cash on the premium upgrade which would allow you to do that (it's 25+ bucks/month!!!). 💸 💸 💸

-## Either way, LinkedIn wants you to sign in and will have an annoying popup that looks like this
+Either way, LinkedIn wants you to sign in and will have an annoying popup that looks like the following:

 ![LinkedIn Popup](https://i.imgur.com/38oabN0.png)